 Aaron Chappell: What, in your opinion Gary, would be the main benefits of a hybrid cloud strategy, instead of keeping everything on Premise?

 Scaling is another benefit — as your business grows, the cloud grows with you.
 You don’t have to pay more than you need upfront.
-Maybe you’re a small growing company and you need a certain amount of capacity in year one, but by year three you’re going to double that capacity.
+Maybe you’re a small growing company, and you need a certain amount of capacity in year one, but by year three, you’re going to double that capacity.
 This allows you to manage your cash flow and pay for the services you need as your business grows.

 The third benefit is that a hybrid cloud strategy allows you to focus on your core competencies.
 Is being in the data center business the core competency for a manufacturing company?
 Typically it’s not — their core competency is designing and manufacturing products.
 Getting out of the data center business allows you to focus your internal resources on your core competencies.

 Those are just the general advantages of the cloud.
 With a hybrid cloud strategy, you can adopt those public cloud services as they make sense for your business.
 So it’s all about choice and control because most of our customers aren’t starting with a blank sheet of paper.
 They’re not starting from scratch where they could say, “Okay, we’re going to put everything into the public cloud.”
 Most organizations have existing systems that they need to continue to maintain.
 While the long-term strategy may be to move to a public cloud, that will happen over time — perhaps a decade or longer.
-By adopting a hybrid cloud strategy they can do what makes sense for their business.
+By adopting a hybrid cloud strategy, they can do what makes sense for their business.

 Aaron Chappell: Are there specific obstacles that have kept companies from adopting hybrid so far?
 What’s the biggest challenge there?

 Gary Grieshaber: I think a lot of the challenges are the same ones that customers face when adopting the public cloud in general.
 They have to ask themselves questions such as “Do I have a trusted service provider that I can trust with my data?”
-Many of our customers are multinational companies who confront country-specific challenges, such as data residency laws that require companies to keep data in a specific country or region.
+Many of our customers are multinational companies that confront country-specific challenges, such as data residency laws that require companies to keep data in a specific country or region.
 Each company will have a different strategy overall, so establishing that strategy and putting in place standards and governance models around public cloud services is critical.

 Security, compliance, integration with other systems, and managing your data are a few of the challenges that arise from moving to a hybrid cloud model.